Elio-Rico/webpage/content/publication/professional-forecasts/index.md

 "

 # Summary.
 An optional shortened abstract.
-summary: "Conditionally accepted, Review of Economics and Statistics"
+summary: "Forthcoming, Review of Economics and Statistics"

 tags: []
 categories: []